lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 1. __Confirm the New Firmware Image__

-    Run the newtmgr image confirm command to confirm and make the uploaded image permanent.
+    We run the `image confirm` command to confirm and make the uploaded image permanent.
-    Since the uploaded image is currently the active image, we can confirm the image setup without specifying the image hash value in the command:
+    Since the uploaded image is currently the active image, we can confirm the image setup without specifying the image hash value in the command...

     ```bash
     sudo ./newtmgr image confirm -c pinetime

-    # Connect to PineTime and list firmware images
-    sudo ./newtmgr image list -c pinetime
     ```

-    We'll see...
+    This command shows an error...

     ```
     + sudo ./newtmgr image confirm -c pinetime
     Error: 1
+    ```

+    But when we list the firmware images, the `flags` for the new firmware (Slot 0) are indeed set to `confirmed`.

+    ```
     + sudo ./newtmgr image list -c pinetime
     Images:
     image=0 slot=0